CQCL/pytket-docs/manual/manual_compiler.rst

 User-defined Passes
 ===================

-We have already seen that pytket allows users to combine passes in a desired order using :py:class:`SequencePass`.
-An addtional feature is the :py:class:`CustomPass` which allows users to define their own custom circuit transformation using pytket.
+We have already seen that pytket allows users to combine passes in a desired order using :py:class:`~pytket.passes.SequencePass`.
+An addtional feature is the :py:class:`~pytket.passes.CustomPass` which allows users to define their own custom circuit transformation using pytket.
-The :py:class:`CustomPass` class accepts a ``transform`` parameter, a python function that takes a :py:class:`~pytket.circuit.Circuit` as input and returns a :py:class:`~pytket.circuit.Circuit` as output.
+The :py:class:`~pytket.passes.CustomPass` class accepts a ``transform`` parameter, a python function that takes a :py:class:`~pytket.circuit.Circuit` as input and returns a :py:class:`~pytket.circuit.Circuit` as output.

-We will show how to use :py:class:`CustomPass` by defining a simple transformation that replaces any Pauli Z gate in the :py:class:`~pytket.circuit.Circuit` with a Hadamard gate, Pauli X gate, Hadamard gate chain.
+We will show how to use :py:class:`~pytket.passes.CustomPass` by defining a simple transformation that replaces any Pauli Z gate in the :py:class:`~pytket.circuit.Circuit` with a Hadamard gate, Pauli X gate, Hadamard gate chain.

 .. jupyter-execute::